 As the course progresses and as they feel more comfortable with the practice and their experience, the focus shifts to releasing trauma and stress from the muscles.
 This is done by practicing very specific yoga series (kriyas) that include gentle exercises, shaking and conditioning of the psoas muscle, a muscle which plays a big part in the reaction of fear, stress and trauma.

-I have been teaching this course for three years now and I witness the participants gaining such confidence in their ability to have an impact on their lives.
+I have been teaching this course for four years now and I witness the participants gaining such confidence in their ability to have an impact on their lives.
 This is a powerful thing.
 They begin to gain a trust and faith in themselves which really propels them forward on their journey of recovery and in the discovery of who they are and what they need.